mounchiliu/IndividualProject/README.md

   2. SLAM with DATMO decomposes the estimation problem into two separate estimators (posteriors for stationary objects and moving objects).  --> lower dimensional than SLAM with generalized objects.
   The system is able to deal with issues of perception modelling, data association, and moving objects detection.

+Generally, a Bayesian formula was introduced to solve SLAM and DATMO.

+      -   How does this system detect moving objects?
+      Two approaches -> one for consistency based approach and one for motion object map based approach.

+      1. Consistency-based Detection
+      detect moving objects -> combination of the result from segmentation and moving point detection for determing the dynamic objects

+      Detect moving objects:
+        for a new scan of local surrounding map, find the relative pose -> transform the local surrounding map tp the current coordinate         sytem -> transform to a polar coordinate system -> detect moving points by comparing values along the range axis of the polar           coordinate system.

+      Determine dynamic objects:
+        A segment is identified as a potential moving object if the ratio of the number of moving points to the number of total points is greater than 0.5.
 ----------------------------------------------------------------------------------------------------------------------------------------